xavierholt/recipes/Urfa Biber Brownies.md

 ## Notes

 Urfa biber is a dried and ground Turkish pepper.
-If you can't find it,  you can probably substitute anchos or pasillas,  which have a similar fruity flavor, but a little less spice.
+If you can't find it,  you can probably substitute anchos, pasillas, or guajillos,  which have a similar fruity flavor, but a little less spice.
 I'm also curious about using chipotle powder.